 Shelby Semmes, TPL’s New England director, notes that conserving the lands that flank trails is “an important way to protect climate-resilience corridors in the state.”
 Unfragmented natural landscapes reduce flooding and lower temperatures while preserving migration paths for wildlife.

 Kate Wanner, TPL’s senior project manager in Vermont, agrees.
 “We have done a number of projects that address the fact that 100 feet on either side of the trail was protected, but nothing beyond that,” she explains.
 “We want to really preserve the wilderness experience.”

 Two recent conservation projects—Lincoln Peak and Rolston Rest—do just that.
 Encompassing 2,800 acres of forests, streams, and scenic peaks, the Rolston Rest property hosts miles of both the Catamount and Long Trails and even includes the new Velomont Trail.
 Lincoln Peak conserved 619 acres, including 1.34 miles of the Catamount Trail and a buffer around the Long Trail.
-In September of 2022, the so-called Judevine Headwaters project, undertaken with the Green Mountain Club, will add 14 acres to Long Trail State Forest and guarantee permanent public access to another missing link in the Long Trail.
+In late 2022, the so-called Judevine Headwaters project, undertaken with the Green Mountain Club, added 14 acres to Long Trail State Forest and guaranteed permanent public access to another missing link in the Long Trail.
 A trailhead parking lot is also planned.
 See a map of Rolston Rest.

 Mike DeBonis, executive director of the Green Mountain Club, which has 10,000 members, said working with Trust for Public Land has yielded positive synergies across trail networks.
 “TPL has the horsepower—the staff and expertise—to handle these larger real estate transactions and maximize the conservation potential,” he points out.
 “That’s a benefit not only for us, but other organizations in the state that partner on these projects.”